sebastian-r-schmidt/logicaldecoding/readme.md

 Logical Deocding introduced with PostgreSQL 9.4 makes it possible to keep track of all commits into your database in commit order.
 This opens possibilities for auditing and other cool stuff.

 No triggers needed.
-No Changes needed in your applications writing data.
+No changes needed in your applications writing data.

 This software is targeted for PostGIS users and can do two things: